HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **pointer** An object that holds an address or 0.
 **pointer to const** A pointer that can be used to point at a const object.
 **preprocessor** A program that is executed before the compilation.
 The result of preprocessing is a single file which is then passed to the actual compiler.
+**prepcocessor variable** Variable defined by a preproccesor directive with an identifier and a value.
+When the preprocessor encounters this directive, it replaces any occurrence of identifier in the rest of the code by replacement to the corresponding value.
 R
 -
 **return type** The type of the value returned by a function, specified in the definition of the function.